yiisoft/yii2/docs/guide/tutorial-yii-integration.md

 where `BasePath` represents the [base path](structure-applications.md#basePath) of your application.

 If a library carries its own class autoloader, you may require it in the [entry script](structure-entry-scripts.md) of your application.
-It is recommended require statement is placed before Composer autoloader file so that the Composer autoloader can take precedence in autoloading classes.
+It is recommended to put `require` statements before Composer autoloader file so that the Composer autoloader can take precedence in autoloading classes.

 If a library does not provide a class autoloader, but its class naming follows [PSR-4](http://www.php-fig.org/psr/psr-4/),